Amos47/2400/Ch01_Backstory.md

 On to breakthrough #4 and #5, the *broadcast era.* Latency was defeated with live feeds and synchronicity could be either live or taped for later broadcast.
 The best of both worlds.

-Speaking of the importance of communication, here is an interesting depiction of the [Internet Exchange Points](http://www.internetexchangemap.com/) in the world.
-Find the one closest to you.
-What is an internet exchange you ask?
-[Interested?](https://en.wikipedia.org/wiki/Internet_exchange_point)

-And here is an interactive map of the [submarine cables](http://www.submarinecablemap.com/) in the world.
-Why is this important?
-[Interested?](http://www.cbc.ca/news/technology/submarine-cables-explainer-1.3289954)